dwyl/learn-seo/README.md

 <img src="/happy-squirrel.jpg" alt="Super cheap acorns sold here!
 Buy ten get one free" />
 ```

+### What not to do

+We've given a bit of advise of thing you _should_ be doing in order to increase
+your site's traffic from search engines, but there are also a few things you
+should _avoid_ doing.

++ **Don't** bury text inside rich media.
+If you put your search engine relevant
+content inside of things like flash and javascript the search engine robots
+won't see them.
++ **Make sure** you're using the appropriate spelling for your target audience.
+If you are mostly looking to be found in the UK, spell "colour" with a `u`, if
+you're aiming for USA then leave the `u` out.
++ **Don't** use search forms as the main form of navigation.
+Search engine
+robots don't fill out forms, so if you want the robots to see it, you need to
+have a proper link to it!
+Make sure the search feature is supplementary rather
+than the only form of navigation.
++ **Don't** hide content behind a login.
+Again, search engine robots don't go
+through forms, so if all of your search relevant content is hidden behind a log
+in, then it will never get crawled!
++ **Don't** use unclear link text.
+The body of your links should be clear and
+semantic. `click here` is unhelpful to users, and unclear to search engines.
+A
+clear, semantic link such as: `this video about Search Engines on youtube` is
+much better for UX, accessibility and SEO.

 ## Further reading

 **Beginner's guide to SEO - Moz:**